(Disclosure: Some of the links below may be affiliate links)

 - Some people want to invest their money in companies that work on improving the world.
 Or they do not want to invest in companies that supposedly hurt the world, like the weapon industry, nuclear power, or gas companies.

 - Some people believe that sustainable investing will yield more returns in the future.
-They believe that many companies that are not sustainable now will fail in the future, and as such, it is better not to invest in them now.
+They think that many companies that are not sustainable will fail in the future, so it is better not to invest in them now.
 Contrary to the first reason, this is an optimization for returns.

 That is enough of an introduction for this comparison.
 If you want to learn more, I have a complete article about sustainable investing.